-W Al St M 502 Hybrid Hospital- Vide (All-Condition, Il-Procedure) Risk- tandardized Nortality Measure 1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all-cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30-Day, all-cause, risk- standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery ar a. or not fer eb. mm el re from el re fro anly measure uses attion-wide Medicare FS claims and the incollment database.
-The hybrid heasure uses an electronic health ecord (EHR) database from 21 hospitals in the Kaiser ermanente network which includes inpatient claims data information.
-Age of attients in cohort: The claims-inly measure includes includes all attients age 50-94.
-The hybrid heasure includes all attients age 50-94 is ele later discussion for justification) External impiric validity testing in the hybrid heasure, due to mitted data valiability.
-We rovide results from the claims-only heasure within the hybrid testing form.
-Socioeconom is risk factor analyses in the hybrid heasure, due to mitted data valiability.
-We rovide results from the claims-only heasure within the hybrid testing form.
-Socioeconom is risk factor analyses in the hybrid heasure, due to mitted data valiability.
-We rovide results from the claims-only heasure within the hybrid testing form.
-Exclusion in the hybrid heasure within the hybrid testing form.
-Exclusion in the claims-only heasure within the hybrid testing form.
-Exclusion in the claims-only heasure would be of the measures' and the claims-only heasure within the hybrid testing form.
-Meaningful ifferences admission for any eligible condition within 30 days of hospital discharge.
+Differ for differences).
+An analysis of the control of the contro below for differences, and the control of the contr 3502 Hybrid Hospital- Wide (All-Condition, All-Procedure) Risk- Standardized Mortality Measure 1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total 0468 Hospital 30-day, all-cause, risk- standardized mortality rate (RSMR) following pneumonia 1893 Hospital 30-Day, all-cause, risk- standardized mortality rate (RSMR) following chronic obstructive 2558 Hospital 30-Day, All- Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft before for differencests.) and measure results. a.
+The casms first states were states.
+The states were states.
+First states were states.
+The hybrid electronic health record (sink) database from at negative states.
+The hybrid electronic health record (sink) database from at negative states.
+The hybrid results in the states of the states.
+The states of below for differenced, and measure results. a.
+The calmission of the calmission of the appearance of the control of the calmission of the and/or total knee 1103pitanzation The state of the s (CABG) Surgery when fully harmonized, prior to below for differences), and measure results: a.
+The claims-only measure uses nation-wide Medicare FFS claims and the enrollment database. b.
+The hybrid measure uses an electronic health record (EHR) database from 21 hospitals in the Kaiser Permanente network which includes inpatient claims data information.
+2. Age of patients in cohort: a.
+The claims-only measure includes Medicare FFS patients, age 65-94. b.
+The hybrid measure includes all patients age 50-94 (see later discussion for justification) 3.
+External empiric validity testing a.
+Not possible for the hybrid measure, due to limited data availability.
+We provide results from the claims-only measure within the hybrid testing form.
+4. Socioeconom ic risk factor analyses a.
+Not possible for the hybrid measure, due to limited data availability.
+We provide results from the claims-only measure within the hybrid testing form.
+5. Exclusion analyses a.
+To be representative of what we expect the impact would be of the measures' exclusions in a nation-wide sample, we provide the results from the claims-only measure.
+6. Meaningful differences a.
+To be representative of what we expect the impact would be of the measures' exclusions in a nation-wide sample, we provide the results from the claims-only measure.
+6. Meaningful differences a.
+To be representative of what we expect the impact would be of the measures' exclusions in a nation-wide sample, we provide the results from the claims-only measure.
+6. Meaningful differences a.
+To be representative of what we expect the impact would be of the measures' exclusions in a nation-wide sample, we provide the claims-only measure.
+6. Meaningful differences a.
+To be representative of what we expect the impact would sample, we provide the claims-only measure.
+6. Meaningful differences between provide the claims-only measure. admission for any eligible condition within 30 days of hospital discharge.
 The ACR measure is calculated using the same five specialty cohorts and estimates an ACO-level standardized risk ratio for each.
-CMS annually reports the measure for patients who are 65 years or older, are enrolled in FFS Medicare and are ACO assigned beneficiaries. and/or total knee in 1. armonized, prior to nplementation: .
-Risk djustment:
+CMS annually reports the measure for patients who are 65 years or older, are enrolled in FFS Medicare and are ACO assigned beneficiaries. elective primary total hip arthroplasty (THA) and/or total knee chronic obstructive pulmonary disease